phargogh/2021-nci-ndr-sherlock/README.md

   computation, and those files are generally written somewhere on the local filesystem.
 Setting the environment variable `TMPDIR=$L_SCRATCH` will allow those temporary files to be run on a high-bandwidth local SSD.
+* Sherlock (and SLURM) allocate the number of CPUs based on a per-partition ratio of RAM-per-CPU in order to prevent a process from starving other processes of memory.
+Consequence: If your job requests more RAM per CPU than the partition allows, then your job will be modified to allocate more CPUs to avoid this starvation situation.
+In my NCI jobs, I requested 8GB, which was more than the 8000MB allowed RAM/CPU limit on `normal`, so my requested number of CPUs was doubled.
+   * To investigate this limit per partition, see `scontrol show partition <partition_name>`, specifically:
+     * `DefMemPerCPU` - how much memory will be allocated with each requested CPU
+     * `MaxMemPerCPU` - at which point requesting more memory will increase the number of allocated CPUs